kuzeko/Twitter-Importer/README.md

 ## Configuration

-The configuration files is organized as follows:
+The configuration file is organized as follows:

 The first section contans the authentication parameters to the database, where tweets and data relative to them are stored.